Eric7895/Movie_Revenue_Web_Application/README.md

 ## Objective ✔️

 The main objectives are:
+- Be able to make prediction on the revenue of movies that will be released in the next 5-6 months.
 - To experience on predicting box office revenue for movies using different approaches including sentiment analysis on user comments.
 - To experience with API production and dashboard integration.

 End Project: To deliver a web application supporting CRUD operation from data sources and can review revenue prediction results.

+## Research Question:
+- How do we hold sequel movie revenue accountable?
+- How to control inflation rate if we want to use early movies?
+(Using Consumer Price Index can be a solution)
+- How do we standardized movie revenue?
+(The revenue variable we have are probably gross revenue since movie released)
+- Using informations five year earlier might not be reliable (We can probably solve this question by including more covariate)
 ---

 ## Progress Check